gregora/FPGA-Wave-Equation/README.md

 The goal of the project was both to validate the results computed on the FPGA and compare the computation speed to the C++ implementation.

+## Hardware

+CPU part of the computation will run on a Lenovo laptop with Intel i5 processor on a single core, while the FPGA is a Tang Nano 9k.

 ## C++ implementation

 ### Compilation
 The project can be compiled using `make`.
 Simply run `make` in the root directory.

 ## FPGA implementation

+### Compilation

+The FPGA computation consists of two parts.
+First is the Verilog code that can be found in `fpga_project/src` and the second is C++ code that reads the result via serial communication.

+To compile the C++ part, simply run `make` and to compile Verilog file it is easiest to do so using Gowin IDE.

 ### Upload
 To upload the necessary files onto the Tang Nano 9k FPGA, simply run `make upload` or `openFPGALoader -b tangnano9k -m fpga_project/impl/pnr/fpga_project.fs`.